Updated April 2025 — UK & London Rates

 Answers to the most commonly searched questions about UK build costs, stamp duty, bricks, blocks and concrete mixes in 2025.

-Order ready-mixed concrete for any pour over 1.5m³ — it's more consistent, faster and usually more cost-effective at scale.
-Ready-mix is also preferable where access allows and for time-sensitive pours (hot weather, large slabs).
-For small DIY jobs under 1m³ (e.g. fence posts, small slabs), bagged concrete or site-mixing with a mixer is practical.
-In London, ready-mixed concrete typically costs £110–£180/m³ depending on grade and supplier lead time.
+Order ready-mixed concrete for any pour over 1.5m³.
+It is more consistent, faster and usually more cost-effective at that scale.
+Ready-mix is also preferable where access allows and for time-sensitive pours in hot weather or for large slabs.
+For small DIY jobs under 1m³, bagged concrete or site-mixing with a mixer is perfectly practical.
+In London, ready-mixed concrete typically costs £110 to £180/m³ depending on grade and supplier.

 More Information